textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

-You've created a new **Extensions** sub-panel for your plugin, but now you need to give the plugin a function to execute when that sub-panel is clicked.
+You've created a new **Extensions** sub-panel for your plugin, but now you need to give the plugin a function to execute when that sub-panel is selected.
 To understand what goes on here let's take some time out to reveal Textpattern *events* and *steps*.

 For purposes here, think of an event as a panel option under the